History of software: Apollo Mission

-Margaret Hamilton next to a stack of code she and her team wrote for the Apollo Mission computers.
+Margaret Hamilton next to a stack output of the code she and her team wrote for the Apollo Mission computers.

 The Apollo Mission to the moon depended on software to program the computers in the landing modules.
 The computers were programmed with a language called "Basic" (no relation to the BASIC programming language developed at Dartmouth at about the same time).
 The software also had an interpreter which was made up of a series of routines and an executive (like a modern-day operating system), which specified which programs to run and when.
 Both were designed by Hal Laning.
 Margaret Hamilton, who had previously been involved with software reliability issues when working on the US SAGE air defense system, was also part of the Apollo software team.
 Hamilton was in charge of the onboard flight software for the Apollo computers.
 Hamilton felt that software operations were not just part of the machine, but also intricately involved with the people who operated the software.
 Hamilton also coined the term "software engineering" while she was working at NASA.

 The actual "software" for the computers in the Apollo missions was made up of wires that were threaded through magnetic cores.
 Where the wire went through a magnetic core, that represented a "1" and where the wire went around the core, that represented a "0."
 Each core stored 64 bits of information.
 Hamilton and others would create the software by punching holes in punch cards, which were then later processed on a Honeywell mainframe where the software could be simulated.
 When the code was "solid," then it was sent to be woven into the magnetic cores at Raytheon, where women known as "Little Old Ladies" worked on the wires.
 The program itself was "indestructible" and could even withstand lightning strikes, which happened to Apollo 12.
 Wiring the computers took several weeks to do, freezing software development during that time.

 While using the simulators to test the programming, Hamilton discovered ways that code could produce dangerous errors when human mistakes were made while using it.
 NASA believed that the astronauts would not make mistakes due to their training.
 Hamilton was not allowed to program code to prevent errors that would lead to system crash, so she annotated the code in the program documentation.
 Her idea to add error-checking code was rejected as "excessive."
 However, exactly what Hamilton predicted would happen occurred on the Apollo 8 flight, when human error caused the computer to wipe out all of the navigational data.